Local-Color-Code/local-color-code.github.io/README.md

+## Welcome to Local Color Code

+This site is dedicated to calling out black owned businesses in all localities.
+Businesses are organized by area code pages.

+## Contributing

+If you would like to contribute to this effort, either open an issue with your suggestion or open a pull request with your change.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Local-Color-Code/Local-Color-Code/edit/master/README.md) to maintain and preview the content for your website in Markdown files.